kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Player-Plugin-Overview.md

 Kaltura Player plugins use a combination of HTML, JavaScript and/or CSS to customize the Player, enabling you to use a plugin to add any feature that can be added to a web page.
 Plugins integrate with the Player by listening to and emitting events.

-You can develop plugsin to:
+You can develop plugins to:
 * Modify default behavior
 * Add functionality
 * Customize appearance